Special Educational Needs in Schools

 Schools in the local area

-If you or your child are looking for options after leaving school there are lots of local colleges that are able to help.
+If you or your child are looking for options after leaving school, there is information available to help.

 Is your child eligible for help with travelling to school?
-We also provide training to help your child travel independently to school.
+Information is available about travel assistance as well as the training we can provide to help your child travel independently to school.

 Other documents that might help you